 Originally published on September 7, 2018 by Allison Considine in American Theatre (“Rip Van Winkle Awakens a Hudson Valley Community”).

-The Hudson Valley Shakespeare Festival (HVSF) is a summer affair in Garrison, N.Y.
+The Hudson Valley Shakespeare (HVSF) is a summer affair in Garrison, N.Y.
 Performances take place under a large tent on the grounds of the historic Boscobel House and Gardens, and audience members are invited to picnic on the lawn before shows.
 The performance site always makes an idyllic backdrop, but its sweeping view of the Hudson River could have been expressly designed for the company’s recent production of Rip Van Winkle, which ran Aug.
 31-Sept.
 3.

 Rip Van Winkle was part of HVSF’s Full Circle program, a community engagement project that aims to bring Hudson Valley residents into the fold of the theatre’s programming, beyond simply inviting them to a picnic and a show.
 The company’s first Full Circle project was Our Town in 2016, but the setting of the Catskills mountains in Rip Van Winkle hit much closer to home than Grover’s Corners.